 About Us The Omaha Sherlockian Society was originally organized by Carl Wirth in October 2010.
 The group became a scion society of the Baker Street Irregulars on October 24, 2016.
 It meets on the second Saturday of each month.
 Meetings usually begin with notes of recent events of interest to Sherlockians, and then proceed to a discussion of either a story from the Canon, or a pastiche.
 The stories from the Canon are currently covered in the order in which it is expected they were written.
 As you might expect, during the pandemic our meetings have been almost exclusively remote using Zoom to provide video and audio of the members.
 But we still manage to meet every month.

 Meetings usually begin with a summary of events related to the group that occurred since the previous meeting, or will occur in the future.
 Various new items of interest to the group (publications, movies, and so forth) might be mentioned.
 Sometimes there will be business to discuss, such as the planning for the annual dinner or celebration of Sherlock's birthday.
 But the primary activity at each meeting is the discussion of a story, either by Doyle or a pastiche penned by some other author(s).
 The current plan is for the discussion to be led by one or more members, and to focus on a particular aspect of the story.
 The current plan is to discuss the Canon in the order of first publication, with possible breaks to consider pastiches of particular importance.
 A number of areas of focus can be found here.

-The plan for the meeting is to discuss The Adventure of the Copper Beeches.
+The plan for the meeting is to discuss The Adventure of the Yellow Face.

 You can use this page to contact us.
 If you just have a question about the group, or membership, or anything Sherlock-related we'd love to hear from you.
 Response time to contact messages is not guaranteed, however!